jasperproject/jasper-client/README.md

 If you run into an issue or require technical support, please first look through the closed and open **[GitHub Issues](https://github.com/jasperproject/jasper-client/issues)**, as you may find a solution there (or some useful advice, at least).

-If you're still having trouble, the next place to look would be the new **[Google Group support forum](https://groups.google.com/forum/#!forum/jasper-support-forum)**.
+If you're still having trouble, the next place to look would be the new **[Google Group support forum](https://groups.google.com/forum/#!forum/jasper-support-forum)** or join the `#jasper` IRC channel on **chat.freenode.net**.
 If your problem remains unsolved, feel free to create a post there describing the issue, the steps you've taken to debug it, etc.

 ## Contact